fabiokerstens/FDIR_PQ9/README.md

 python client_adb.py
 ```
 In both the EGSE software and the python files, the memory address must be input in decimal, for which the range is
 536,870,912 to  537,9191,488.
 At present **client_adb.py** looks in the range of 536864505 to 536884505, but this can be increased.

-The **client_adb.py** produces .json files of memory addresses tested.
-The types of errors occuring at the varying locations can be plotted using the **error_graphs.py** file.
+All the addresses tested are recorded in .json files, to ensure no data is lost if the python crashes.
+These are located in the folder address_logs.
+The types of errors occuring at the varying memory locations can be plotted using the **error_graphs.py** file.
+This is the files used to produce the results in the following section.

 ```
 python error_graphs.py